LordSnoosh/SEIR2222/work/w04/d3/01-03-express-middleware/express-middleware.md

 - Use an `<input type="checkbox" ...>`
 - Checkboxes are checked when a `checked` attribute exists (no value is assigned).
-- Use a ternary expression to write in the `checked` attribute, or an empty string.
+- Use squids and a ternary expression to emit into the input a `checked` attribute, or an empty string.
-- If the checkbox is checked when submitted, `req.body.done` will have the value of `"on"`, otherwise there won't even be a `req.body.done` property.
+- If the checkbox is checked when submitted, `req.body.done` will have the value of `"on"`, otherwise there won't even be a `req.body.done` property thanks to the crazy way HTML checkboxes were designed to work back in the day.

 ##### Have fun and enjoy the challenge!